• Home

 Most travel tripods come with a tripod ball head included so most people won’t need to buy a separate tripod head.
 But even if your tripod comes with a ball head, you may wish to replace it or get a second tripod head to use.
 On most tripods, you can remove and replace the ball head if you wish.

-Some people may want to replace it for a higher quality ball head or for one that matches the standard of their quick release plates (although most support the Arca Swiss mounting standards).
+Some people may want to replace it for a higher quality ball head or for one that matches the standard of their quick release plates (although most support the Arca-Swiss mounting standards).

 In some cases you might want to get a different type of tripod head to use in certain instances or for other equipment.
 For example, you may get a tripod that comes with a standard ball head and wish to also have a tripod pan head for making videos or for a wildlife viewing, such as this one for Manfrotto BeFree tripods.

 It is generally recommended that you purchase ball heads from the same manufacturer to ensure the best fit, but you can often use them across manufacturers.
-Just be sure to check compatiability before purchasing.
+Just be sure to check compatibility before purchasing.

 Quick Release Plates